alsa-project/snd-firewire-ctl-services/README.rst

 In Debian and its derived distributions such as Ubuntu
 --------------------------------------------------------

-In Debian 13.0 (trixie) or later, some packages are available instead of the manual installation of dependent libraries.
+In Debian 13.0 (trixie) or later, some packages are available in the repositories instead of the manual installation of dependent libraries.

 * `libhinawa source package <https://tracker.debian.org/pkg/libhinawa>`_